-Judging Time: After Dairy Show, Friday, July 21
+Judging Time: After Dairy Show, Friday, July 8

 - 1. Entries are open to dairy goats that have been enrolled in 4hOnline by May 15th (FFA members see your advisor for instructions). - 2.
 Each exhibitor may show two animals in each class but no more than six goats in the show. - 3.
 Dairy goats 24 months of age or older, which have never freshened, shall not be shown. - 4.
 Dairy goats currently milking will be allowed to come on the day of the show and may go back home following the show.
-However, they will be required to pay regular stall fees and must be entered by June 15th. - 5.
-Registration papers for purebreds must be available at fair for the superintendent to verify. - 6.
-Goats must be shown with collar or chain. - 7.
-Horns must be tipped blunt before arrival on the fairgrounds. - 8.
-No muzzles are allowed. - 9.
+However, they will be required to pay regular stall fees and must be entered on the fair entry form due June 15th. - 5.
+Goats must be shown with collar or chain. - 6.
+Horns must be tipped blunt before arrival on the fairgrounds. - 7.
+No muzzles are allowed. - 8.
 A Junior Doe is a doe under 24 months of age that is not in milk and has never freshened.
-A Senior Doe is a doe in milk or that has freshened. - 10.
-Premiums are prorated. - 11.
-All exhibitors are required to show in Showmanship.
+A Senior Doe is a doe in milk or that has freshened. - 9.
+Premiums are prorated.